isblab/prism/README.md

 PrISM requires bead coordinates, masses, radii, and bead names of the models as single numpy array file.
 This can be directly obtained for each cluster of models from the [integrative modeling analysis pipeline](https://github.com/salilab/imp-sampcon) by using the `--prism` flag in [sampcon](https://github.com/salilab/imp-sampcon).
 This is the recommended way to obtain inputs for PrISM.

 #### Type 2.
 Set of RMF3 files (RMF)
-One can also provide a folder containing superposed supports Protein Data Bank (.pdb) files of structurally superposed model ensembles.
+One can also provide a folder containing superposed models in RMF3 or RMF format.

 #### Type 3.
 Set of PDB files (PDB)
 PrISM also supports Protein Data Bank (.pdb) files of structurally superposed model ensembles.